squarfie/Referrred_db_workingrepo/README.md

-EGASP Project
+# EGASP Project
-This project is the EGASP Database, a comprehensive system for storing and analyzing data related to various health assessments.
+This project is the EGASP Database.
 Below is the guide to set up the project on your local machine.

 # Getting Started
 1. Clone the Repository